Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Introduction

-This paper addresses these limitations by introducing the Industrial3D dataset and the first cross-paradigm benchmark for industrial point cloud segmentation.
-Industrial3D contains 612 million expertly labelled points from 13 water treatment facilities in Hong Kong, captured at 6\,mm TLS resolution and labelled into 12 specialised MEP and structural classes.
-At 6.6$\times$ the scale of the closest comparable MEP dataset, it provides a uniquely demanding testbed.
+This paper addresses these limitations by introducing the Industrial3D dataset and a cross-paradigm benchmark for industrial point cloud segmentation.
+Industrial3D contains 612.7 million expertly labelled points from 20 room scenes grouped into 13 dataset areas across 7 operational water treatment facilities in Hong Kong, captured at 6\,mm TLS resolution and labelled into 12 specialised MEP and structural classes.
+The rooms span chiller plants, service galleries, ozone and sodium-chloride generation rooms, biological filtration areas, sludge press houses, pumping rooms, and washwater recovery zones, so dataset value derives from scene and subsystem diversity together with held-out area generalisation, rather than from total point count alone.
+At 6.6$\times$ the scale of the closest comparable MEP dataset, it provides a demanding water-treatment MEP testbed.
 The benchmark evaluates nine representative methods under a unified benchmark protocol across four learning paradigms: fully supervised, weakly supervised, unsupervised, and zero‑shot foundation models.
 Results reveal the full extent of the dual crisis: the best supervised method achieves 55.74\% mIoU, yet zero-shot Point-SAM reaches only 15.79\%---a 39.95 percentage-point gap that quantifies the unresolved domain-transfer challenge.
 The benchmark further demonstrates that sparse supervision can match or exceed full supervision within the same architectural family, and that current foundation models lack the representations needed for industrial MEP semantics.

 The contributions of this work are as follows: